Thischick2026/my-kitchen-meal-planner/README.md

 Who this is for

 Anyone managing diet after gallbladder removal (cholecystectomy), especially people also navigating menopause, heart health, cholesterol, blood sugar, or bone density concerns.
-The app understands your specific conditions and reasons about them when choosing meals it doesn't just count calories.
+The app understands your specific conditions and reasons about them when choosing meals - it doesn't just count calories.

-Built with Claude AI and a lot of patience.
+Built with Claude AI and a lot of patience